TO ASK BEFORE YOU BUY CBD

 That’s because our unique bodies have many factors which can impact an optimal dose, including the current status of the body and genetics.

 For CBD, this practice requires more study, as some research has shown CBD to need a certain “threshold” for activation, and others have not.
 As with other substances like caffeine, the actual amount needed for each person to get their desired effect will vary.
-Thus, it is best to start low, and increase dosage to find the ideal amount.
+Thus, it is best to start low and increase to a more concentrated cbd oil dosage to find the ideal amount.

 Manufacturers are not required to disclose the mg level of CBD on the bottle.